whowell1/whowell1github.io/content/en/blog/Windows_Persistence.md

   - Phantom DLL Hijacking is a technique where attacker uses a DLL that no longer in the Windows operating systems or not neccessary.
 When a attacker is able to do this, this can lead to code execution.

   - DLL Side Loading is an attack where the attacker loads a legit exe with a malicious dll in the same folder because the EXE does not specify a full path.
 DLL Side loading abuses a Windows feature where a a new DLL gets loaded onto the path of a executable.
 This new DLL has a no validity checks that allows the malicious DLL to run.
 A analogy to give for DLL Side Loading is getting catfished on a dating app.
 The person that you match with has great pictures and is attactive in a conventional way.
 However, when you meet up with the person you matched with looks nothing like the person in the picture.

+**What is Windows Services?**

+Windows Services are programs that are intended to run in the background without user interaction.
+Services are required to run when the operating systems first start up as either executables or are DLLs.
+If the computer was a TV network like ESPN, the Windows Services would be the backroom staff that would make the broadcast go smoothly.

+Because there are so many types of Windows Services running, they are implented as DLL's or executables to save resources.
+When the operating system is running, it is normal to see several instances of svchost.exe, a generic Windows host process, running in the background.

+Another type of Windows service is the  Windows service control manager (services.exe) which is an interface to manage and manipulate services.
+The service control manager is accessible to users via GUI components as well as system utilities such as sc.exe and net.

+The Service Registry Keys are located at:

+- HKLM/System/CurrentControlSet/Services

 {{< css.inline >}}